wtfwolf7/Future-Solar-Power-System/README.md

 # SOPO-Project
 Arduino code of our project
-this is really essential for our ecosystem this helps in devlopmemt of mankid
+this is really essential for our ecosystem this helps in development of mankind